joenas/preek/README.md

 # Preek

-For a pretty colorful output of Reek, which in itself is awesome.
+For a pretty colorful output of [Reek](https://github.com/troessner/reek), which is an awesome gem!

+Will release as a gem later on...

 ## Installation